Design the Online MBA Program You Want at Benedictine University

 The health implications of human relationships to the biosphere are examined as well as the effect of environmental change upon physical, biological, and social patterns.
 Alternative solutions for environmental problems are explored.

-MPH 664 Marketing of Health Care
+MPH 664 Marketing of Public Health

 Concepts of marketing theory and the execution of marketing tactics as they apply to the health industry.
 The course focuses on actions that successful health leaders take in marketing planning, strategy, research and implementation of marketing plans.